 Fort Pickens.
 The road from Pensacola Beach to Fort Pickens would continue to bisect native plant communities and habitat.
 The road would continue to prevent natural colonization by vegetation as a result of loss of habitat and through the prevention of dune formation, which is a core component of plant community succession on barrier islands.
 These actions would have minor, long-term, adverse effects on terrestrial vegetation.
+The construction of new boardwalks between Fort Pickens to the ocean side of the island would have minor, long-term benefits on terrestrial vegetation by protecting unique habitats and controlling visitor access across these areas.

 Santa Rosa Island.
 When visitors walk on dunes, they impact fragile dune vegetation.
 The road and developed areas continue to reduce the area of contiguous wildlife habitat, and the road results in increases in mortality rates (roadkill).
 These conditions continue to have negligible to minor, long-term, adverse effects on terrestrial vegetation and wildlife.